wptriangle/deploy-netlifypress/readme.txt

 = Is this plugin free? =

 Definitely!
-NetlifyPress is free and always will be.
+Deploy with NetlifyPress is free and always will be.

 = How many deploys can I trigger? =